 All graduation requirements must be met by students intending to participate in commencement.
 Senior students will be required to have their portfolios completed by the end of March.
-During the month of April, they will formally present their portfolios and their plan after graduation to a group that includes, but not limited to, their advisor, HS principal, and guidance counselor.
-Students will be given a rubric to follow and it will be a part of their English grade.

 In mid- April of each year, a senior grade assessment is conducted.
 Any senior in danger of failing will receive a letter, warning that their participation in commencement is in jeopardy.
 Any detention hours must be completed prior to commencement.